A Novel Use of Pseudospectra in Mathematical Biology: Understanding HPA Axis Sensitivity: Introduction

 We seek a balanced approach by exploring different linearizations that help us comprehensively understand the complete nonlinear system.
 We explore transient behaviors for nonlinear systems by computing different types of pseudospectra for various linearizations, gaining different insights from each linearization.
-We consider the following nonlinear DDE model of the HPA axis: